XinwuWang/Motorkhana-Car-Racing-Event-Web-Application/README.md

 Route '/admin/add_driver' fetches car information from the database, and gets the user's choice about adding a non junior driver from the 'admin_base.html' template, directing the user to the 'admin_add_driver.html' page to fill up a form for adding the driver.
 After the form is submitted, route '/admin/add_driver' captures data passed from 'admin_add_driver.html' and uses database queries to insert it into the database.

 Route '/admin/add_junior' gets date of birth data from the modal containing a form that asks the date of birth for adding a new junior driver in the 'admin_base.html' template.
 Meanwhile, this route fetches data of cars and drivers who are eligible to be a caregiver from the database.
 Based on the date of birth collected, the 'add_junior_driver()' function under this route uses the 'datetime' module to calculate the age.
 Depending on different ages, this route passes different data and directs the user to different templates.
+If the age is over 25, this route directs the user to 'admin_add_driver.html' with invisibility of the date of birth, the age, and the 'select a caregiver' functionality.
+If between 16 and 25, the user will go to 'admin_add_junior_driver.html' with no need to select a caregiver.
+If between 12 and 16, the user is required to select a caregiver.
+If under 12, the user goes to 'admin_error_page.html' and sees an error message.

+Route '/admin/add_dr_caregiver' gets data passed by the form from the 'admin_add_dr_caregiver.html'.
+The new junior driver aged 12-16 will be able to access this form and be required to select a caregiver.
+After the form is submitted, the data will be passed to this route which will save it to the database.

+Route '/admin/add_ju_no_cg' retrieves data passed by the form in the 'admin_add_junior_driver.html' template.
+New junior drivers aged 16-25 can access this form.
+No caregiver needs to be selected for submitting the form.
+After getting the data from user input, this route uses the MySQL queries to save data to the database.

+Successfully adding new drivers' details to the database under routes '/admin/add_driver', '/admin/add_dr_caregiver', and '/admin/add_ju_no_cg' will pass a success message to route '/admin' and display it in the 'admin_base.html' page.

 ## Assumptions and design decisions